gscontras/ESSLLI-2016/chapters/2-pragmatics.md

 ~~~~

 By capturing the extreme (im)probability of kettle prices, together with the flexibility introduced by shifting communicative goals, the model is able to derive the inference that a speaker who comments on a "$10,000 kettle" likely intended to communicate that the kettle was relatively expensive and that this price was upsetting.
+The model thus captures some of the most flexible uses of language: what we mean when our utteranes are literally false.

-In the [next chapter](3-semantics.html), we consider a different approach to approximating semantic composition within the RSA framework.
+Both the Scalar Implicature and Hyperbole models operate at the level of full utterances, with conversational participants reasoning about propositions.
+In the [next chapter](3-semantics.html), we begin to look at what it would take to model reasoning about sub-propositional meaning-bearing elements within the RSA framework.